 In the real world, it's underclaimed.

-Well, if you don't know that a war with Venezuela is coming, um, it looks like it is.
+Well, if you don't know that a war with Venezuela is coming, it looks like it is.

-So the uh the Senate rejected a measure that would have required Trump to seek congressional approval before authorizing further U.S. military action in the Caribbean.
+The Senate rejected a measure that would have required Trump to seek congressional approval before authorizing further U.S. military action in the Caribbean.

 So the Senate doesn't want Trump to have to get permission to go to war with Venezuela.